misken/pymwts/README.md

 Usage
 -----

 See [scheduling_analysis_example.ipynb](https://github.com/misken/pymwts/blob/master/examples/scheduling_analysis_example.ipynb) for a short demo of installing and using pymwts.
-There are also html and pdf versions of this example notebook available in the `examples` folder of this repo.
-You can directly [view the html version here](https://drive.google.com/file/d/1MH5V97gBYI405RXiav_9cj-IbzEhWtTl/view?usp=sharing).
+You can [view an html version here](http://hselab.org/files/scheduling_analysis_example.html).

 Research paper and associated data
 ----------------------------------